zzh-SJTU/zhe_hao_Zhang.github.io/index.md

 ## About Me

-I am a highly self-motivated sophomore undergraduate from Artificial Intelligence special class and Zhiyuan honor Program in Engineering, Shanghai Jiao Tong University.
+I am a highly self-motivated junior undergraduate from Artificial Intelligence special class and Zhiyuan honor Program in Engineering, Shanghai Jiao Tong University.
 I had sufficient experience in research and always be passionate about diving into cutting-edge technology in AI (espesially in NLP).
 Details can be found in my [CV](https://drive.google.com/file/d/1C-0Tqsn8Jc4v6p-JXqJ4rrv1kQlSB7B4/view?usp=sharing).